makerdao/vdb-mcd-transformers/transformers/events/DOCUMENTATION.md

 ## Architecture

-Transformers fetch logs from Ethereum, convert/decode them into usable data, and then persist them in postgres.
-A transformer converts the raw chain data into a human friendly representation suitable for consumption in the API.
+Event Transformers fetch raw event log data from the `public.event_logs` table, decode them and convert them into more specific tables in the postgres database.
+For example the `vat_move` transformer takes a raw event log and transforms it into the `maker.vat_move` table with `src`, `dst` and `rad` as fields.
+These fields are now available in the API.

+For more detail see the doc at the bottom of the document.

 ## Event Types

-For Maker there are three main types of log events that we're tracking:
+There are three types of log events we track.

 1. Custom events that are defined in the contract solidity code.
 1. `LogNote` events which utilize the [DSNote library](https://github.com/dapphub/ds-note).